learn-co-curriculum/uci-mod-3-methods-review/README.md

 aimed at reducing repetition of information.
 Less code is good: It saves time and effort, is easy to maintain, and also reduces the chances of bugs.
 When we see unsophisticated repetition, we want to reach for a form of _abstraction_.
-Creating methods is a common and powerful tool of abstraction.
+Creating methods is a common and powerful tool for abstraction.

 > Numerous doctoral research projects have looked at the relationship between
 > lines of code and bugs.
 It turns out the only significant predictor of fewer